AmishaGuruprasad/CodeGenie/README.md

 # 📄 Research Paper Summary

-The development of CodeGenie is heavily inspired by the research paper titled "DeepSeek-Coder: Towards General-Purpose Code Intelligence".
+The development of **CodeGenie** is heavily inspired by the research paper titled **"DeepSeek-Coder: Towards General-Purpose Code Intelligence"**.
 This paper presents a powerful family of open-source code language models trained specifically for programming tasks across over 80 programming languages.

 # 🔍 Key Contributions of the Paper
 🔤 **Tokenization**
-Uses Byte Pair Encoding (BPE) tokenizer via HuggingFace to efficiently handle multilingual programming syntax.
+Uses **Byte Pair Encoding (BPE)** tokenizer via HuggingFace to efficiently handle multilingual programming syntax.

 🔁 **Multi-Stage Pretraining (MSP)**
 The model is first trained on general programming data and later fine-tuned on high-quality, instruction-following datasets, improving reasoning and code generation.